AI draftingLive comparison

 Is Toggles an alternative to Microsoft Copilot for Outlook?

-They solve different problems.
+Toggles can be an alternative to Copilot only when the buyer is trying to solve repeatable email execution, not AI writing.
 Copilot is an AI assistant that helps draft, summarize, and adjust email text.
-Toggles executes approved, repeatable email workflows with predictable structure and the right operational pieces attached.
+Toggles executes approved Outlook workflows with predictable structure and the right operational pieces attached.
+If the goal is consistency, accuracy, and repeatability, Toggles is the stronger fit.

 Is Toggles an AI email writer?